ScalaTest User Guide

 // This test needs both the file and the database it should "be clear and concise" in withDatabase { db => withFile { (file, writer) => // loan-fixture methods compose db.append("clear!") writer.write("concise!") writer.flush() assert(db.toString === "ScalaTest is clear!") assert(file.length === 21) } } }

 As demonstrated by the last test, loan-fixture methods compose.
-Not only do loan-fixture methods allow you to give each test the fixture it needs, they allow you to give a test multiple fixtures and clean everything up afterwords.
+Not only do loan-fixture methods allow you to give each test the fixture it needs, they allow you to give a test multiple fixtures and clean everything up afterwards.

 Also demonstrated in this example is the technique of giving each test its own "fixture sandbox" to play in.
 When your fixtures involve external side-effects, like creating files or databases, it is a good idea to give each file or database a unique name as is done in this example.
 This keeps tests completely isolated, allowing you to run them in parallel if desired.